ArtemVoronov/artforintrovert-test/README.md

 `docker-compose build && docker-compose up`

 # Configuration
-In case of different environment add appropriate `.env`.
+Add appropriate `.env` file in case of different environment.
 Default settings (if there is no `.env` config) is the following:
 ```
 # common settings
 APP_PORT=3000